fluid-project/infusion/README.md

 ## What Is Infusion? ##

 Infusion is a different kind of JavaScript framework.
-Our approach is to leave you in control — it's your interface, using your markup, your way.
+Our approach is to leave you in control—it's your interface, using your markup, your way.
 Infusion is accessible and very, very configurable.

 Infusion includes:
 * an application framework for developing flexible stuff with JavaScript and jQuery